 Biomedical Engineering Design I & II

 Students also learn what it is like to work in industry and learn the tricks of the trade.
-Some students emerge from the experience with a patented device, system or process.
 Many of our students elect to get valuable work experience by working on a design project with local companies.
 Other students are involved in constructing devices to aid persons with disabilities.
 Some past projects include: digital hearing aids, assistive learning devices, environmental control systems, motorizing manual wheel chairs with state-of-the-art microcontrollers, accessible and communication devices for the hearing impaired.

 Learn more about Engineering Senior Design at UConn